-Our Mission is to share the Spirit of the Northwoods with youth, families, and their leaders through YMCA programs that build healthy mind, body, and spirit for all.
+Our Mission is to share the Spirit of the Northwoods while preserving a paradise of beauty with youth, families, and their leaders through YMCA programs that build healthy mind, body, and spirit for all.

 Who We Are

 Camp Olson YMCA is a resident summer camp for youth ages 5-17 and families.

 As an independently chartered YMCA Camp, we’re proud to be a part of a broad and diverse network of YMCA Camps across the U.S. We are guided by our core values of caring, honesty, respect, responsibility, and equity.